Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Introduction

 \section{Introduction}

-Deep learning has significantly advanced various fields, including image classification, speech recognition, and natural language processing~\citep{Vaswani_NIPS_2017,Aaron_arxiv_2016,Wayne_arxiv_2023}.
-Large-scale neural networks (NNs) are widely used in these applications, and optimizing their parameters poses a massive non-convex optimization problem.
+Large-scale neural networks (NNs) are widely used in various fields~\citep{Vaswani_NIPS_2017,Aaron_arxiv_2016,Wayne_arxiv_2023}, and optimizing their parameters poses a massive non-convex optimization problem.
 Remarkably, stochastic gradient descent (SGD), which is widely used for training NNs, is known to find good solutions despite its simplicity.
 One hypothesis for this seemingly counterintuitive phenomenon is that the landscape of the loss function may be much simpler than previously thought.
-Several studies~\citep{Garipov_NIPS_2018,Draxler_ICML_2018,Freeman_ICLR_2017} have found that different neural network solutions can be connected by nonlinear paths with almost no increase in loss.
+Several studies~\citep{Garipov_NIPS_2018,Draxler_ICML_2018,Freeman_ICLR_2017} have found that different NN solutions can be connected by simple nonlinear paths with almost no increase in loss.
 Recently, \cite{Entezari_arxiv_2022} conjectured that \cref{conj:perm_inv} holds, considering all possible permutation symmetries of NNs: \begin{conjecture}[Permutation invariance, informal] Let $\parama$ and $\paramb$ be two SGD solutions (model parameters).
 Then, with high probability, there exists a permutation $\pi$ such that the barrier (defined in \cref{def:barrier}) between $\parama$ and $\pi(\paramb)$ is sufficiently small. \end{conjecture} Here, the barrier represents the increase in loss observed when linearly interpolating between the weights of the two models.
-A sufficiently small barrier implies that the model obtained by linear interpolation of the two models performs the same as the original models.
 If the barrier between two models is sufficiently small, we say that linear mode connectivity (LMC) is satisfied between them~\citep{frankle_ICML_2020}. \cref{conj:perm_inv} suggests that most SGD solutions can be transferred into the same loss basin using permutations.
-Indeed, some studies~\citep{Ainsworth_ICLR_2023,Singh_NIPS_2020} have experimentally demonstrated that this conjecture is valid for various datasets and models using weight matching (WM), which identifies permutations that minimize the $L_2$ distance between the weights of two models.
+Indeed, some studies~\citep{Ainsworth_ICLR_2023,Singh_NIPS_2020} have experimentally demonstrated that this conjecture is valid for various datasets and models using weight matching (WM), which identifies permutations that minimize the $L^2$ distance between the weights of two models.